smart-rb/smart_schema/README.md

 - strict modes and strict behavior: `strict!`, `non_strict!`, `schema(:strict)`, `schema(:non_strict)`;
 - `:strict` is used by default (in first `schema` invokation);
 - you can make non-strict inner schemas inside strict schemas (and vise-versa);
-- inner schemas inherits it's mode from their's outer schema (and can have own mode too);
+- inner schemas inherits their's mode from their's nearest outer schema (and can have own mode too);

 ```ruby
 class MySchema < SmartCore::Schema